Strings of Life

 "Strings of Life" is a 1987 song by American electronic musician Derrick May, in collaboration with Michael James, and released under the name Rhythim Is Rhythim.
 It is his most well-known song and considered a classic in both the house music and techno genres.
 May is credited with developing the futuristic variation that would be dubbed "techno".
-LA Weekly ranked it number-one in their list of "The 20 Best Dance Music Tracks in History" in 2015.
+LA Weekly ranked it number-one in its list of "The 20 Best Dance Music Tracks in History" in 2015.

 Background and release

 Born in Detroit, May began exploring electronic music at early age.
 His high school friends were Juan Atkins and Kevin Saunderson.
 They were commonly known as the Belleville Three.

 In 1987, May started his production career with the release of "Nude Photo", a single co-written by Thomas Barnett.
 The single helped kickstart the Detroit techno music scene.
-A year later he followed it with the release of "Strings of Life," which was named by Frankie Knuckles.
-It "hit Britain in an especially big way during the country's 1987-1988 house explosion."
+A year later he followed it with the release of "Strings of Life," which was named by Frankie Knuckles after May gave him a demo tape.
+It "hit Britain in an especially big way during the country's 1987–1988 house explosion."

 "Strings of Life" is based on a piano sequence by May's friend Michael James.
 He dropped in for a visit at May's house and sat down to play a piano ballad he had been working on called, "Lightning Strikes Twice".
-This piece went into Derrick's sequencer and was kept there until Derrick decided to listen to it all the way through.
+This piece went into May's sequencer and was kept there until May decided to listen to it all the way through.
 He found some portions which interested him, and he started to work with it.
 The song was originally at 80 BPM before May increased the tempo, chopped it up into loops, and added percussion and string samples.

-According to Frankie Knuckles, the track "just exploded.
+According to May, the track "just exploded.
 It was like something you can't imagine, the kind of power and energy people got off that record when it was first heard.
 Mike Dunn says he has no idea how people can accept a record that doesn't have a bassline."

 In 1989, the song was remixed by Juan Atkins and released as "Strings of Life '89".
 It peaked at number 74 in the United Kingdom.